Upcoming Events

 Selected applicants will be awarded up to $500 to participate in SDEA's The Art of Facilitating Drama Activities course.

-Shortlisted candidates will be notified for an interview by: 29 April 2024.
+Shortlisted candidates will be notified for an interview between 07 April to 30 April 2025.

 Application Process: